davenquinn/xenoliths/paper/text/abstract.md

-The Crystal Knob volcanic neck in the central California Coast Ranges was erupted during the Pleistocene (1.65 Ma) through the Nacimiento belt of the Franciscan complex in coastal central California.
-It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and dunite xenoliths.
-The peridotites sample the mantle lithosphere beneath the Nacimiento Franciscan, which was constructed as an accretionary prism during Late Cretaceous subduction of the Farallon plate.
+The Pleistocene (1.65 Ma) Crystal Knob volcanic neck in the California Coast Ranges is an olivine-plagioclase phyric basalt containing dunite and spinel peridotite xenoliths.
-The Crystal Knob locality is of further interest because it lies in immediate proximity to crystalline nappes of the “Salinia terrane”, which are traditionally interpreted as a rooted crustal sliver, but which more recent studies show are detached and lying above the Franciscan complex.
+The peridotites sample the mantle lithosphere beneath the Nacimiento belt of the Franciscan complex and extensional crystalline nappes of the "Salinia terrane," which together compose the exhumed remnants of the southern California Farallon-plate subduction complex and magmatic arc.
+Crystal Knob adds to a body of xenolith evidence tying mantle-lithosphere construction to crustal geological constraints, but is of considerable interest due to its position near the continental margin.

-Six spinel peridotite samples were analyzed, ranging from fertile lherzolites to clinopyroxene harzburgites with modal clinopyroxene from 2-13%.
-They have a depleted mantle Sr and Nd isotopic signature and correspond to abyssal peridotites, most likely sourced in a relict subducted slab.
-Ca-exchange geothermometry shows equilibration temperatures between 950 and 1060 ºC.
-Rare-earth geothermometry shows similar results, but hotter for the hottest and deepest samples.
+Six spinel peridotite samples were analyzed, ranging from fertile lherzolites to harzburgite residues.
+They have a depleted mantle Sr and Nd isotopic signature corresponding to upwelling asthenosphere (e.g. a stalled oceanic slab).
-Broadly the samples can be divided into two groups based on temperature of equilibration, which also manifest in trace-element patterns, Cr content in spinels, and Ca in olivine.
+Pyroxene Ca-exchange geothermometry
+shows equilibration temperatures between 950 and 1060 ºC.
+Rare-earth-element temperatures are broadly consistent, but with evidence that the hottest samples underwent a fossil heating event.
 Ca-in-olivine barometry and phase stability limits suggest a xenolith source in the 45-75 km depth range.
-This corresponds to regional geothermal gradients ranging from 70-90 mW/m2, broadly in agreement with regional heat flow measurements.
+This corresponds to regional geothermal gradients of 65-90 mW/m2, broadly matching regional heat flow measurements.
-The samples show variable depletion, with residual harzburgites at deeper depths.
-All samples show pronounced trace element re-enrichment.

-Given constraints from xenolith thermobarometry, forward modeling of thermal evolution is used to construct a range of potential thermal structures that are tested against plausible tectonic scenarios for the evolution of the mantle lithosphere beneath the region.
-Underplated Late Cretaceous Farallon plate floored by a deep slab window, and underplated Neogene Monterey microplate equally satisfy the thermal constraints, but a shallow Neogene slab window is excluded.
-Underplated Farallon plate best satisfies the crustal geological constraints.
-Given this, the preferred tectonic scenario for the construction of the region’s mantle lithosphere is subduction underplating of Farallon plate during the latest Cretaceous followed by cooling at depth over the Paleogene, and then superposed slab window formation at ~80 km depth during the Neogene.
-This scenario explains the temperature and depth distribution of the Crystal Knob xenoliths, as well as the paired depletion and re-enrichment signatures recorded by most of the samples.
-This work shows that the mantle lithosphere beneath the Coast Ranges was constructed in a similar fashion as the mantle lithosphere beneath the Mojave Province; two regions that were in immediate proximity to one another prior to late Neogene-Quaternary dextral offsets along the San Andreas transform system.
+The samples show a range of depletion by partial melting, which is expressed consistently in phase and whole-rock chemistry.
+Most samples show low levels of refertilization, with <1% assimilation of alkali-basalt-like melt, but the hottest and deepest sample (CK-6) records the substantial addition of fractionated material to a depleted host.

+Constraints from xenolith thermobarometry are tested against a range of forward-modeled geotherms matching plausible tectonic scenarios for the origin of the mantle lithosphere beneath coastal California.
+A shallow Neogene slab window source is excluded, but Farallon-plate material underplated in the Late Cretaceous and reheated by deep slab-window upwelling and a young Monterey-plate "stalled slab" equally conform to the Crystal Knob dataset, but the former best aligns with crustal geological data.
+This scenario explains both the temperature--depth array and evidence of re-enrichment seen in the
+Crystal Knob xenoliths.
+Given this, the preferred origin of of the region’s mantle lithosphere is as
+Farallon material that was underplated during the latest Cretaceous, in a manner similar to  the adjacent Mojave Province.
+However, this mantle lithosphere domain experienced a deep thermal pulse during the Neogene, aligned with the Mendocino slab window.